Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Preliminaries

 In the existing literature, the efficiency of SDFO algorithms is typically evaluated through a complexity analysis that assesses the costs required to achieve a near-optimal solution.
-The costs can take different forms, such as the number of iterations or function evaluations, which are known as ``iteration complexity" and ``work complexity," respectively.
-The authors are to the belief that work complexity is a more appropriate metric for gauging the computational load of SDFO algorithms, as the number of function evaluations could vary per iteration for the almost sure convergence \citep{ha2023siamopt}.
-The existing body of work that analyzes SDFO algorithms has little known work complexity guarantees but has focus on attaining the canonical rate of expected iteration complexity $\mbE[T_\epsilon]=\mcO(\epsilon^{-2})$, where $T_\epsilon:=\{k\in\mbN:\|\TD f(\BFX_k)\|\leq\epsilon\}$ is the first iteration reaching $\epsilon$-optimality.
-The complexity in SDFO problems grows rapidly with the problem dimension due to the necessity of the derivative estimator using only expensive noisy simulations.
-The method for the derivative approximation in addition to the sample size of each design point are the key factors in the complexity and finite-time performance.
-The two suggested refinements for ASTRO-DF here aims for more efficient solutions methods for higher dimensional derivative-free problems.
+The costs can take different forms, such as the number of iterations or function evaluations, known as ``iteration complexity" and ``work complexity," respectively.
+Work complexity is a more appropriate metric for gauging the computational load of SDFO algorithms, as the number of function evaluations could vary per iteration for the almost sure convergence.
+The existing body of work that analyzes SDFO algorithms has little known work complexity guarantees but has focused on attaining the canonical rate of expected iteration complexity $\mbE[T_\epsilon]=\mcO(\epsilon^{-2})$, where $T_\epsilon:=\{k\in\mbN:\|\TD f(\BFX_k)\|\leq\epsilon\}$ is the first iteration reaching $\epsilon$-optimality.
+The complexity of SDFO problems proliferates with the problem dimension due to the necessity of the derivative estimator using only expensive, noisy simulations.
+The method for the derivative approximation and the sample size of each design point are the key factors in the complexity and finite-time performance.
+The two suggested refinements for ASTRO-DF here aim for more efficient solutions for higher dimensional derivative-free problems.

 Recall, the SDFO needs function estimates, and the accuracy of the estimates is important for convergence.
 Hence, we divide the existing literature based on assumptions on the stochastic error.
-Let $E(\BFx)$ represent the stochastic error at $\BFx \in \mbR^{d}$, whose expectation may or may not be $0$, hence allowing bias estimates in the algorithms. \\
+Let $E(\BFx)$ represent the stochastic error at $\BFx \in \mbR^{d}$, whose expectation may or may not be $0$, hence allowing bias estimates in the algorithms.

-\paragraph{uniformly bounded $|E(\BFx)|$:} Several methods for approximating gradients, such as a finite difference and a gaussian smoothing, are analyzed with bounds for $n$ to obtain sufficiently accurate estimates, when stochastic error has a uniform constant upper bound \citep{berahas2021gradientest}. $\mcO(\epsilon^{-2})$ is obtained for expected iteration complexity in the generic line search that converges to an optimal neighborhood almost surely~\citep{berahas2021ls}.
+\paragraph{uniformly bounded $|E(\BFx)|$:} Several methods for approximating gradients, such as a finite difference and a gaussian smoothing, are analyzed with bounds for the number of design points to obtain sufficiently accurate estimates, when stochastic error has a uniform constant upper bound \citep{berahas2021gradientest}. $\mcO(\epsilon^{-2})$ is obtained for expected iteration complexity in the generic line search that converges to an optimal neighborhood almost surely~\citep{berahas2021ls}.